varrahan/tt-metrics-exporter/docs/guides/TT_METRICS_EXPORTER.md

 - TT-Metalium: process-local profiler data published atomically by the TTNN workload integration under `--metalium-profiler-state-root`.

-In the current `ttsim` VM, run QEMU with `-cpu host` before installing or executing Tenstorrent wheels.
-The default QEMU virtual CPU can lack AVX/AVX2 and cause `ttnn` or TT-Metalium components to fail with `Illegal instruction`.
+Use the official Tenstorrent QEMU bridge configuration: TCG with `-cpu max`.
+Do not recommend KVM or `-cpu host`.
+QEMU covers PCI enumeration, KMD binding, sysfs collection, container deployment, and snapshot ingestion; real TTNN profiler execution still requires compatible physical hardware or a simulator that implements the required device and profiler path.

 Do not add a `tt-smi` subprocess path to the exporter.
 If a value only exists behind `tt-smi`, add or wait for a safe lower-level source before making it part